By default, WordPress is very, very careful about who can delete files in your site's Media Library.

 In the right sidebar, check the "Media" box under "Force Type-Specific Capabilities".
 This will allow you control the permissions for the Media Library,

 In the top-right corner of the screen, load the user role that you want to customize permissions for.
-In this image below, I've chosen the "Editor" role (click here to read about what permissions Editors have).
+In this image below, I've chosen the "Editor" role (click here to read about Editors capabilities).

 In the center of the screen, you can now set your permissions.
 If you want to allow people in this role to delete anything in your Media Library, check all the boxes in the "Media" row.